‘Real Housewives Of Orange County’s’ Tamra Judge Flaunts Toned Abs In Yellow Crochet Bikini

 — HollywoodLife (@HollywoodLife) May 2, 2019

-In a detailed post on her Instagram page, Judge also opened up about what it’s like to get a lower facelift.
-The photo was taken post-surgery and you can see that she still had sutures in her face at the time.
+In a detailed post on her Instagram page, Judge also opened up about what it’s like to get a lower face lift.
+The photo was taken post-surgery, and you can see that she still had sutures in her face at the time.
 Her head is also bandaged in the post.

 “I’m open and honest about it because I want women to know that everyone gets old even people on TV and there is nothing wrong with growing old gracefully if that’s what you want…… It’s just not for me!” she wrote in the caption.

-The reality TV star has also told her fans that she has previously gotten a type of botox facial where doctors inject vitamins and filler into the top layer of the skin instead of the muscle, which is par for the source in regular botox treatments.
-On Instagram, Judge vouched for the “tightening effect” that it had on her skin and that the signs of aging on her skin, like fine lines and wrinkles, had disappeared.
+The reality TV star has also told her fans that she had previously gotten a type of botox facial, one wherein doctors inject vitamins and filler into the top layer of the skin instead of the muscle.
+On Instagram, Judge vouched for the “tightening effect” that it had on her skin.
+She also claimed that the signs of her skin’s aging, like fine lines and wrinkles, had disappeared.

-As Hollywood Life notes, the ladies of Real Housewives of Orange County are currently in Miami to film episodes for the upcoming season which is expected to air in July on Bravo.
+As Hollywood Life notes, the ladies of The Real Housewives of Orange County are currently in Miami to film episodes for the upcoming season.
+That season is expected to air in July on Bravo.